-The Plan supports the creation of 5,000-6,000 net additional jobs and delivery of at least 17 hectares of employment land over the next 20 years (equal to 250-300 jobs per annum), with an emphasis on bringing employment space forward as early as possible in the Plan period.
-The Plan also seeks to identify land for between 400-500 homes per annum, equating to about 8,000-10,000 new homes over the Plan period of 2012-2032.
+The Plan supports the creation of 5,000-5,500 net additional jobs (equating to an average of around 275-300 jobs per annum) and delivery of at least 17 hectares of employment land over the Plan period, with an emphasis on bringing employment space forward as early as possible in the Plan period.
+The Plan also seeks to identify land for the delivery of an overall average of around 495 homes per annum, equating to about 8,900 new homes over the Plan period of 2012-2030.